 What if the landlord fails to serve a Counter-Notice?

 The tenant may make an application to the court for a vesting order determining the terms of acquisition.
-An application must be made not later than six months of the date on which the Counter-Notice was required to be given.
+An application must be made not later than six months after the date on which the Counter-Notice was required to be given.

 What if the landlord is absent?

 Special provisions under the 1993 Act apply where the landlord cannot be found or his identity cannot be ascertained.
 In such a case the tenant must make an application to the court for a vesting order and the premium is paid into court.